hclatomic/damo/README.md

       </body>
     </html>

-A more sofisticated example is provided by the damoSeed example, that you can download from the [home page], as well as getting the source doc and the user guide.
+A more sofisticated example is provided by the damoSeed example, that you can download from the [home page][0], as well as getting the source doc and the user guide.